 - Followers of both diets restrict foods such as processed vegetable oils, grains, legumes and other refined carbs/sugars.

-- It is possible to follow both diets at the same time, i.e. a paleo diet that encourages nutritional ketosis.
-In other words; a low-carb, high-fat paleo diet.
+- It is possible to follow both diets simultaneously, i.e. a paleo diet that encourages nutritional ketosis.
+In other words, a low-carb, high-fat paleo diet.

-- Paleo diets are not necessarily low in carbohydrate, and they often feature high-sugar fruits and starchy carbs.
+- Paleo diets are not necessarily low in carbohydrate and often feature high-sugar fruits and starchy carbs.
 In contrast, sufficient carb restriction to enter nutritional ketosis is the main focus of ketogenic diets.